bceln/bchdp-docs/docs/index.md

 # BC ELN-BCHDP Support Service

 ## How can we help you?
-The BC ELN - BCHDP Support Service is provided by the Arca Administrative Centre, based out of the [BC Electronic Library Network (BC ELN)](https://bceln.ca/), BC's consortium of post-secondary libraries.
+The BC ELN - BCHDP Support Service is provided by staff at the [BC Electronic Library Network (BC ELN)](https://bceln.ca/), BC's consortium of post-secondary libraries.
 Our staff have years of experience helping small organizations participate in the provincial library services we run.
-We are leveraging this expertise to support small galleries, libraries, archives and museums (GLAM) create public access to their digitized content by placing it in Arca, BC's collaborative digital repository.
+We are leveraging this expertise to support small galleries, libraries, archives and museums (GLAMs) in providing public access to digitized content.

 !!! list "The BC ELN-BCHDP Support Service can help you:"
     - apply for a BCHDP grant to digitize your materials
     - plan your digitization project
-    - organize your digital materials and associated information/metadata for upload into Arca
+    - host your digitized materials in the [Arca provincial digital repository](https://bchdp.arcabc.ca/)
-    - perform batch upload of your digital materials to the Arca repository
+        - perform batch upload of your digitized materials to Arca
         - customize the display of your collection (within Arca guidelines)
         - publicize your Arca collection

 This support is available to BCHDP grant recipients at no cost through to 2027 thanks to a partnership between BC ELN and the Irving K. Barber Learning Centre at UBC.
 To provide this critical support, BC ELN draws on a pool of experienced senior staff and engages library school students and contractors from the GLAM sector.

+## Participation
+BC’s small libraries, archives, museums, galleries and historical associations applying for BCHDP grants are eligible to receive BC ELN support during the grant application process.
+Additionally, organizations can access no-cost hosting for their BCHDP-funded materials in the [Arca provincial digital repository](https://bchdp.arcabc.ca/) through the [BCHDP-Arca Hosting Initiative](https://bceln.ca/services/shared-services/bchdp-arca-hosting-initiative).

+The Early Notice Survey for the 2026-27 grant cycle is now open.
+If your organization is considering applying for a BCHDP grant in the upcoming cycle, please fill out this short Notice of Intent Survey: [https://surveys.bceln.ca/limesurvey/index.php?r=survey/index&sid=927973&lang=en](https://surveys.bceln.ca/limesurvey/index.php?r=survey/index&sid=927973&lang=en)

 ## News
 BC ELN and IKBLC initiated this partnership in 2021 to meet a shared commitment of supporting the research and learning needs of those across the province by enriching online historical collections.